Menu

 The images above are for illustration purposes only, and the software may be subject to change in future updates.

-Sound configurations
+Sound Configurations

 For each scene, we provide a graphical PEQ interface along with preset sound effect configurations.
 Please note that these preset configurations cannot be modified.
-If the effects do not meet your expectations, simply press the "Duplicate" button to create a complete copy of the current configuration.
+If the effects do not meet your expectations, simply click the "Copy" button to create a complete copy of the current configuration.
 This new copy can then be tuned on-site.
 Under each scene, you can create multiple custom sound configurations.
 These custom configurations can be exported and shared with others.
-Similarly, you may import sound profiles (via files) compatible with the PD100W microphone.
-In the future, we will also enable official website downloads, providing users with more scenario-based sound effects.
-Simply download and import these files for immediate use.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.